whimsial/liver-stator/README.md

 In this step we also add and label core genes from GATE analysis and check if they appear as highly variable genes in single cell data.

 Finally, we write the counts matrix and a list of highly variable genes to files in a format expected by Stator.

+### Step 6: run Stator on EDDIE (wildwest node2c15)

+First you need to install Nextflow23 via anaconda.
+Follow `1-eddie-conda-setup.sh` via this [`Tutorial`](https://gist.github.com/laic/7b23e0fd21685f0527c91378fb45c395) but create environment nextflow23 instead
+`conda create --name nextflow23 bioconda::nextflow=23.04.4 conda-forge::singularity`
+`conda activate nextflow23`
+This needs to be setup only once and then can be used for all Stator runs.
+To run Stator you need mRNA expression counts and list of the highly variable genes.
+The path to the files containing these should be provided in [`stator.params.json`](https://github.com/whimsial/liver-stator/blob/main/stator.params.json), also please make sure to update number of cells and highly variable genes if changed.
+The rest of the parameters could be saved as default.
+Use [`stator.conda.sh`](https://github.com/whimsial/liver-stator/blob/main/stator.conda.sh) to run Stator.

 ## Known issues